-Pre-transfusion: Hb 68, WBC 0.2, platelets <10 Patient blood group A, RHD positive Platelets transfused: Group O, day 7, single donor apheresis collection
+Pre-transfusion: Hb 68, WBC 0.2, platelets 6 Patient blood group A+ Platelets transfused: Group 0, day 7, single donor apheresis collection

-- 3. Which one of the following is indicated at this time for investigation and management of this patient? - A. repeat CBC, LDH, creatinine, PT/aPTT, and urinalysis - B. review chart (temperature trends, antibiotics, cultures) - C. repeat G&S, do DAT, culture patient & residual product - D. no investigation needed; already admitted with febrile condition
+- 3. Which one of the following is indicated at this time for investigation and management of this patient? - A. repeat CBC, LDH, creatinine, PT/aPTT, and urinalysis - B. review chart (temperature trends, antibiotics, cultures) - C. repeat G&S with DAT, CBC, and cultures (patient & product) - D. no investigation needed; already admitted with febrile condition